 Cenderawasih Bay – a diving frontier

-Cenderawasih Bay is a large bay to the northwest of the Indonesian province of Papua and east of the province of West Papua, between the Bird’s Head Peninsula and the mouth of the Mamberamo River.
-Cenderawasih bay is more than 300 kilometers wide.
+Cenderawasih Bay is a large bay to the northwest of the Indonesian province of Papua, between the Bird’s Head Peninsula and the mouth of the Mamberamo River.
+Cenderawasih Bay is more than 300 kilometers wide.
 The coastline from Manokwari, in the northwest of the bay, to Cape d’Urville at the mouth of the Mamberamo is more than 700 kilometers long.
 To the south, the Wandammen peninsula heads north into the bay.
 Important places along the coast are Manokwari, Ransiki, Wasior and Nabire.
 The Wamma River, Tabai River, Warenai River, and Wapoga River empty into the Bay. (source: Wikipedia)

 In Cenderawasih Bay the main drawcard is the presence of numerous whale sharks.
 Their behaviour here is unlike anything you may have seen elsewhere.
 Where whale sharks are normally seen on their own, mouths agape to filter feed on plankton, Cenderawasih Bay whale shark encounters are completely different.
 Here they gather together below fishing platforms, dining on the small fry that slip out of the fishing nets or are otherwise discarded by the fishermen.